baldcodr/mlops-zoomcamp-notebook/README.md

 ## Overview
+ML model optimization requires running several experiments in order to get the parameters that give the best output for our model.
+Tracking and managing these experiments manually is a daunting task and requires the use of appropriate to automate these processes.

 ### Objective

-Practical aspects of productionizing ML services — from collecting requirements to model deployment and monitoring.
+Learning the practical aspects of productionizing ML services — from collecting requirements to model deployment, monitoring and model management.

 =======
 ### [Module 0(Week 1): Introduction (learning objectives)](https://github.com/baldcodr/mlops-zoomcamp-notebook/blob/main/module-00)